PennLINC/babs/docs/source/jobs.rst

             --container-config-yaml-file /path/to/my_yaml_file.yaml \
             --job-account

-      This may take longer time (e.g., ~0.5h for ~250 failed jobs without alerting keywords;
+      This may take longer time (e.g., ~0.5h for ~250 failed jobs without alert messages;
       also depending on the speed of the cluster).
 * You can also resubmit jobs that are failed or pending.
   See ``--resubmit`` and ``--resubmit-job`` in :doc:`babs-status` for more.